 Time spent fishing is not deducted from your life span.

-Hatch chart, by their very nature are estimates ONLY.
+Hatch charts, by their very nature are estimates ONLY.
 Actual hatch timing varies greatly from year to year.
 Factors involved include, but are not limited to: Snow pack, ambient air temperature, water flow, water temperature, and water clarity.

 Lower Bow River Hatch Chart